 In response to ‘Orlando at the present time’, we have Orlando Reawakened 11 – 14 October – a festival including talks, performance, and film with opportunities to get involved.
 Celebrate with us as Virginia Woolf’s Orlando turns 90.

 ‘Faces and Phases’ is an ongoing series of black-and-white photographic portraits by Zanele Muholi, commemorating and celebrating black lesbian and transgender experiences.
 Describing the project, Muholi has said that ‘Faces and Phases’ is an “insider’s perspective that both commemorates and celebrates the lives of the black queers I have met in my journeys.
 I set out to establish relationships with them based on a mutual understanding of what it means to be a black member of the LGBTQIA+ community today.”

-Zanele Muholi will also be joining us for a panel discussion and viewing of her film ‘Difficult Love’ on 10 November.
+We will also be showing Zanele Muholi’s film ‘Difficult Love’ on 10 November.